oracle-livelabs/oci/oci-tutorials/oci-tutorial-networking-security/introduction/introduction.md

 ### Objectives

 In this workshop, you will:
-* Know OCI's security pincipals
+* Communicate OCI's security pincipals
+* Explain Identity & Access Management concepts
-* Be aware of the Core-the-Edge security model
+* Describe the core-the-edge security model
-* Be aware of the different tools you have at your disposal within OCI to improve your security posture
+* Compare the security services available in OCI and their use cases
-* Understand when and why to use important networking components
+* Explain when and why to use important netwroking components
-* Understand how networking can be leveraged to secure OCI workloads

 ### **Assets**

 Powerpoint Slide:

-Demo Recording:

 Video Recording
 * [Day One and Beyond: OCI Security Quick Start](https://www.youtube.com/watch?v=wFBDBNsxP7U&ab_channel=OracleLearning)